By Jennifer Rollin, MSW, LCSW-C

 I was constantly thinking about food and counting down the minutes until my next meal (in hindsight this is because I was starving).
 I could hardly think about anything else.
 Pictures were taken and I couldn’t stand the sight of myself.

 I woke up with a puffy face, swollen cheeks, and a scratchy throat.
-I had spent the night purging.
+I had spent the night engaging in eating disorder behaviors.
 In that moment-I felt some ‘relief’ and like I finally had ‘a break’ in my day.
 But afterwards, I hated myself.
-‘Please just let me die’ this pain is too much was the mantra that I repeated to myself most days.
 I felt utterly possessed by my eating disorder.
 I couldn’t see myself ever being able to stop and because of this I wanted to die.
 I saw no way out.

 My Life Now